theodi/adapt-theme-coi/README.md

 This theme provides a maximum width theme that is responsive over mobile and desktop themes.

-To use this theme here are a few tip.
+To use this theme here are a few tips.

-Avoid content in Articles and Blocks.
+Avoid content (e.g. text) in Articles and Blocks (set all the headings to a blank space ' ').
 Add content to components only.

 The theme is ideally suited to alternative coloured blocks (one coloured, one white, one coloured etc)